 - Be aware of man-in-the-middle attacks in which an attacker intercepts emails from one party and relays them with certain amendments to the other party who both believe they are communicating with each other directly.
 Adding PGP to your email is a good way to prevent this.

-- If you accidentally called a scam number, please create a support ticket and let us know as many details as possible regarding the call.
+- If you accidentally called or receive a call from a scam number, please create a support ticket and let us know as many details as possible regarding the call.

 - Our social media team only provides general support and an option to escalate your ticket using an online form.

 - If someone claiming to work for Kraken contacts you on social media, never give them any information besides the ticket number of your issue.